Alcidespb24/RAG/output.md

 (iv) A covered entity participating in an organized health care arrangement that performs a function or activity as described by paragraph (1)(i) of this definition for or on behalf of such organized health care arrangement, or that provides a service as described in paragraph (1)(ii) of this definition to or for such organized health care arrangement by virtue of such activities or services.

-# Definitions

-Covered entity means:
+# Covered entity means:

 1. A health plan.
 2. A health care clearinghouse.
 3. A health care provider who transmits any health information in electronic form in connection with a transaction covered by this subchapter.

+# Disclosure means

-Disclosure means the release, transfer, provision of access to, or divulging in any manner of information outside the entity holding the information.
+the release, transfer, provision of access to, or divulging in any manner of information outside the entity holding the information.

 Certain transmissions, including of paper, via facsimile, and of voice, via telephone, are not considered to be transmissions via electronic media if the information being exchanged did not exist in electronic form immediately before the transmission.

+# EIN

-EIN stands for the employer identification number assigned by the Internal Revenue Service, U.S. Department of the Treasury.
+stands for the employer identification number assigned by the Internal Revenue Service, U.S. Department of the Treasury.
 The EIN is the taxpayer identifying number of an individual or other entity (whether or not an employer) assigned under one of the following:

 1. 26 U.S.C.
 6011(b), which is the portion of the Internal Revenue Code dealing with identifying the taxpayer in tax returns and statements, or corresponding provisions of prior law.
 2. 26 U.S.C.
 6109, which is the portion of the Internal Revenue Code dealing with identifying numbers in tax returns, statements, and other required documents.

-Electronic protected health information means information that comes within paragraphs (1)(i) or (1)(ii) of the definition of protected health information as specified in this section.
+# Electronic protected health information

+means information that comes within paragraphs (1)(i) or (1)(ii) of the definition of protected health information as specified in this section.

+# Employer

-Employer is defined as it is in 26 U.S.C.
+is defined as it is in 26 U.S.C.
 3401(d).

-Family member means, with respect to an individual:
+# Family member means, with respect to an individual:

 1. A dependent (as such term is defined in 45 CFR 144.103), of the individual; or
 2. Any other person who is a first-degree, second-degree, third-degree, or fourth-degree relative of the individual or of a dependent of the individual.

 Relatives by affinity (such as by marriage or adoption) are treated the same as relatives by consanguinity (that is, relatives who share a common biological ancestor).
 In determining the degree of the relationship, relatives by less than full consanguinity (such as half-siblings, who share only one parent) are also considered.

-# Civil Money Penalty
+# Civil money penalty or penalty

-Civil money penalty or penalty means the amount determined under § 160.404 of this part and includes the plural of these terms.
+means the amount determined under § 160.404 of this part and includes the plural of these terms.

-# Compliance Date

-Compliance date means the date by which a covered entity or business associate must comply with a standard, implementation specification, requirement, or modification adopted under this subchapter.

-# Electronic Media

-Electronic media means:

-1. Electronic storage material on which data is or may be recorded electronically, including, for example, devices in computers (hard drives) and any removable/transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card;
-2. Transmission media used to exchange information already in electronic storage media.
-Transmission media include, for example, the Internet, extranet or intranet, leased lines, dial-up lines, private networks, and the physical movement of removable/transportable electronic storage media.

-HIPAA Administrative Simplification Regulation Text
+HIPAA Administrative Simplification Regulation Text March 2013
-# March 2013

 (parent) are treated the same as (i) A fetus carried by the individual or family member who is a pregnant woman; and (ii) Any embryo legally held by an individual or family member utilizing an assisted reproductive technology.

 (1) Has 50 or more participants (as defined in section 3(7) of ERISA, 29 U.S.C.
 1002(7)); or (2) Is administered by an entity other than the employer that established and maintains the plan.

-(3) Genetic information excludes information about the sex or age of any individual.

-HHS stands for the Department of Health and Human Services.

-Health care means care, services, or supplies related to the health of an individual.
-Health care includes, but is not limited to, the following:

-- (1) Preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, and counseling, service, assessment, or procedure with respect to the physical or mental condition, or functional status, of an individual or that affects the structure or function of the body; and
-- (2) Sale or dispensing of a drug, device, equipment, or other item in accordance with a prescription.

 Genetic information means:

-1. Subject to paragraphs (2) and (3) of this definition, with respect to an individual, information about:
+(1) Subject to paragraphs (2) and (3) of this definition, with respect to an individual, information about:

-2. - (i) The individual's genetic tests;
+(i) The individual's genetic tests;

-- (ii) The genetic tests of family members of the individual;
+(ii) The genetic tests of family members of the individual;

-- (iii) The manifestation of a disease or disorder in family members of such individual; or
+(iii) The manifestation of a disease or disorder in family members of such individual; or

-- (iv) Any request for, or receipt of, genetic services, or participation in clinical research which includes genetic services, by the individual or any family member of the individual.
+(iv) Any request for, or receipt of, genetic services, or participation in clinical research which includes genetic services, by the individual or any family member of the individual.

-Any reference in this subchapter to genetic information concerning an individual or family member of an individual shall include the genetic information of:
+(2) Any reference in this subchapter to genetic information concerning an individual or family member of an individual shall include the genetic information of:

+Genetic services means:

+(1) A genetic test;

+(2) Genetic counseling (including obtaining, interpreting, or assessing genetic information); or

+(3) Genetic education.

+Genetic test means an analysis of human DNA, RNA, chromosomes, proteins, or metabolites, if the analysis detects genotypes, mutations, or chromosomal changes.
+Genetic test does not include an analysis of proteins or metabolites that is directly related to a manifested disease, disorder, or pathological condition.

 Group health plan (also see definition of health plan in this section) means an employee welfare benefit plan (as defined in section 3(1) of the Employee Retirement Income and Security Act of 1974 (ERISA), 29 U.S.C.
 1002(1)), including insured and self-insured plans, to the extent that the plan provides medical care (as defined in section 2791(a)(2) of the Public Health Service Act (PHS Act), 42 U.S.C.
 300gg-91(a)(2)), including items and services paid for as medical care, to employees or their dependents directly or through insurance.

 Health care clearinghouse means a public or private entity, including a billing service, repricing company, community health management information system or community health information system, and “value-added” networks and switches, that does either of the following functions:

-1. (1) Processes or facilitates the processing of health information received from another entity in a nonstandard format or containing nonstandard data content into standard data.
+(1) Processes or facilitates the processing of health information received from another entity in a nonstandard format or containing nonstandard data content into standard data.

 HIPAA Administrative Simplification Regulation Text March 2013